 Compensation of Directors.

-In 1997, the Company compensated each non-management director of the Company for his services in the amount of \$4,500, with the exception of Messrs.
-Gagner and Munson who were not elected to the Board until June 1997.
-For 1997, \$2,250 has been paid or accrued for the benefit of Messrs.
-Gagner and Munson for their services as members of the Board of Directors for the period from their election to the Board until December 31, 1997.
-The non-management directors of the Company also received \$500 for every meeting of the Board of Directors attended during 1997.
+In 1998, the Company compensated each non-management director of the Company for his services in the amount of \$4,500.
+The non-management directors of the Company also received \$500 for every meeting of the Board of Directors attended during 1998.
 Each member of the Audit Committee, consisting of Messrs.
-Rhodes, Ille, Brown, and Shaffer, received an additional \$20,000 for his services in 1997.
+Rhodes, Ille, Brown, and Shaffer, received an additional \$20,000 for his services in 1998.
 Each member of the Public Relations and Marketing Committee, consisting of Messrs.
-Ackerman and Ille, received an additional \$20,000 for his services in 1997.
+Ackerman and Ille, received an additional \$20,000 for his services in 1998.
 During 1997, the Board of Directors established a special committee of the Board of Directors for European business development (the "European Operations Committee") and elected Mr. Munson as a member of that committee.
-As a member of such committee, Mr. Munson is to receive an additional \$20,000 annually for his services as a member of that committee.
-During 1997, Mr. Munson
+During 1998, Mr. Munson was paid approximately \$42,600 for his services on the European Operations Committee.

-In September 1993, the Company adopted the 1993 Non -Employee Director Stock Option Plan (the " Outside Director Plan The Outside Director Plan authorizes the grant of non qualified stock options to each member of the Company's Board of Directors who is not an officer or employee of the Company or its The maximum shares for which options may be issued under the Outside Director Plan will be 150,000 shares (subject to adjustment as provided in the Outside Director Plan).
+In September, 1993, the Company adopted the 1993 Non-Employee Director Stock Option Plan (the "Outside Director Plan").
+The Outside Director Plan authorizes the grant of non-qualified stock options to each member of the Company's Board of Directors who is not an officer or employee of the Company or its subsidiaries.
+The maximum shares for which options may be issued under the Outside Director Plan will be 150,000 shares (subject to adjustment as provided in the Outside Director Plan).
 The Company shall automatically grant to each outside director an option to acquire 5,000 shares of the Company's Common Stock on April 30 following the end of each of the Company's fiscal years in which the Company realizes net income of \$9.2 million or more for such fiscal year.
 The exercise price for an option granted under the Outside Director Plan shall be the fair market value of the shares of Common Stock at the time the option is granted.
 Each option granted under the Outside Director Plan, to the extent not exercised, shall terminate upon the earlier of the termination of the outside director as a member of the Company's Board of Directors or the fifth anniversary of the date such option was granted.
 On April 30, 1995, options to acquire 5,000 shares of Common Stock were granted under this plan to each of Messrs.
 Ille, Brown, Shaffer, and Ackerman, at a per share exercise price of \$5.375.
 The Company did not grant options under the Outside Director Plan in April, 1996, 1997, and 1998.

-During April 1998, each of the outside directors of the Company (Messrs.
-Brown, Gagner, Ille, Munson and Shaffer) was granted a non-qualified stock option for the purchase of up to 15,000 shares of Common Stock at an exercise price of \$4.1875 per share, which was the closing price for the Company's Common Stock as quoted on the New York Stock Exchange as of the date of grant.
-These non - qualified options terminate at the earlier of (i) five years from the date of grant or (ii) upon an optionee ceasing to be a director of the Company and are exercisable, in whole or in part, at anytime after six months from the date of grant prior to termination of the options.
+During April, 1998, each of the outside directors of the Company (Messrs.
+Ackerman, Brown, Gagner, Ille, Munson, Rhodes and Shaffer) was granted a non-qualified stock option for the purchase of up to 15,000 shares of Common Stock at an exercise price of \$4.1875 per share, which was the closing price for the Company's Common Stock as quoted on the New York Stock Exchange as of the date of grant.
+These non-qualified options terminate at the earlier of (i) five years from the date of grant or (ii) upon an optionee ceasing to be a director of the Company and are exercisable, in whole or in part, at anytime after six months from the date of grant prior to termination of the options.